nsafari/AseFramework/readme.md

 # Ase Framework

-Ase Framework is porting [Axon framework](https://github.com/AxonFramework/AxonFramework) into the dotnetCore.
+Ase Framework is porting [Axon framework](https://github.com/AxonFramework/AxonFramework) into dotnetCore.
-There is a [progress graph](./How%20is%20able%20to%20port%20Axon.pdf) that shows what is the latest state of porting and what is the not implemented parts.
+There is a [progress graph](./How%20is%20able%20to%20port%20Axon.pdf) that shows what is the latest state of porting work and what are the non-implemented parts.

-In AseFramework has being tried to use as much as possible the same structure of AxonFramework to keep compatibility and easy to use of documents and guidelines.
+In AseFramework we are trying comply to AxonFramework structure as much as possible to make it easy to follow AxonFramework documents and guidelines.

-this is the AxonFramework readme:
+This is the AxonFramework readme intro:

 Axon Framework is a framework for building evolutionary, event-driven microservice systems, based on the principles of Domain Driven Design, Command-Query Responsibility Segregation (CQRS) and Event Sourcing.